opensesamemedia/syncstage-sdk-npm-package-tester/README.md

 ### Deployment

 1. Navigate to `web-application` directory
+2. Make sure `.env` is removed or `REACT_APP_DOCKER_COMPOSE_BACKEND=false`
-2. Deploy amplify backend services running `amplify push`.
+3. Deploy amplify backend services running `amplify push`.
 You will be asked to provide SyncStageSecret.
-3. In another terminal run yarn start.
+4. In another terminal run yarn start.
 That will trigger deployment development server for the react.js frontend application locally on the machine.
-4. To run production build and deploy the frontend on AWS Amplify run `amplify publish`
+5. To run production build and deploy the frontend on AWS Amplify run `amplify publish`